Learn more about some of the key features available for Venmo business profiles.

 - Any tips applied to your payments will be calculated pre-tax (if you have taxes applied), on the original payment amount.

 If you haven’t yet received any payments to your business profile, you can also find "Tipping" under “What’s next” on your business profile home page.

-Paying with QR Code & Sharing your Profile
+Paying with QR Codes & Sharing Your Profile

 If you’ve verified your identity on Venmo, you’ll have the option to request a balance transfer between your personal and business accounts.
-Doing so is easy:
+Here's how:

-- Tap “Transfer to (your personal or business username)” and follow the onscreen prompts
+- Tap “Transfer to (your personal username)” and follow the onscreen prompts

 Successful balance transfers should be available on the other profile within moments.
 There are no limits to how often or how much you can transfer between profiles.

 Please note, transfers are reviewed which may result in delays or funds being frozen or removed from your Venmo account.
-Learn more here.
+More information on Reviews of Transfers Into and Out of Venmo can be found here.

-Check out our full article about accessing and downloading an account statement here.
+Check out our full article about accessing and downloading an account statement.
 You’ll have the option to view and download the transaction history for either your personal or business profile.